 To visit the world famous lavender fields in Provence, France is the dream of many.
-What better way to capture these precious memories than with a beautiful photos session in the fields, either as a solo traveler, couple or family?
+What better way to capture these precious memories than with a beautiful photoshoot in the fields, either as a solo traveler, couple or family?
 A fantastic photo session ensures you’ll never forget this magical time in Provence.

 Provence is a large region in south eastern France, and is much bigger than most people realize.
 It encompasses 12,000 square miles, or 31,000 square kilometers.
 The capital of the region is Marseille, France’s third largest, and oldest city.